SAP-samples/teched2023-AD266/exercises/ex2/README.md

 - [ ] 🔨**Un-comment all Java code in the `RegistrationServiceHandler` class.**

-Now the project is ready to be built. // Missing return statement in RegistrationServiceHandler#getTechEdEvent()
+Now the project is ready to be built.

 - [ ] 🔨**Compile the application using `mvn compile`.**